From formulas to cirquents in computability logic: Clustering all gates; ranking

 We further claim that any formula $\gneg E$ of extended IF logic adequately translates into the cirquent $(\gneg E)^\circ$ defined below:

-\begin{dsc} Let $E$ be any formula of (non-extended) IF logic.
-We define $(\gneg E)^\circ$ as the cirquent obtained from $E$ through performing the following steps: \begin{enumerate} \item Turn $E$ into $E^\circ$ according to Description \ref{dsc2}. \item Change in $E^\circ$ every port label (literal) $p$ to $\gneg p$ and vice versa, and also change every gate label $\mld$ to $\mlc$ and vice versa. \end{enumerate} \end{dsc}
+\begin{desc} Let $E$ be any formula of (non-extended) IF logic.
+We define $(\gneg E)^\circ$ as the cirquent obtained from $E$ through performing the following steps: \begin{enumerate}[(1)] \item Turn $E$ into $E^\circ$ according to Description \ref{dsc2}. \item Change in $E^\circ$ every port label (literal) $p$ to $\gneg p$ and vice versa, and also change every gate label $\mld$ to $\mlc$ and vice versa. \end{enumerate} \end{desc}

 Finally, we claim that any formula $\sim E$ of IF logic adequately translates into the cirquent $(\sim E)^\circ$ defined below: